-There can be a lot to take care of when a loved one has passed away, but it’s important to notify the credit reporting agencies so the individual’s credit report can be marked as deceased.
+There can be a lot to take care of when a loved one passes away, but it’s important to take the time to notify credit reporting agencies so the individual’s credit report can be marked as deceased.
 We will periodically receive notification from the Social Security Administration about those who have passed away.
 However, notifying us on your own can be faster and is an important step in the care of your loved one to help protect their credit report from fraud.

 If you are the spouse of the deceased, your letter should also include your name, mailing address and a copy of a piece of identification, such as a driver’s license.
-If the notification is from an executor for the deceased, or someone other than a spouse, include: a copy of the requestor’s identification, plus a copy of the will/executor agreement or Power of Attorney documentation.
+If the notification is from an executor or someone other than a spouse, please include a copy of the requestor’s identification and a copy of the will, executor agreement or Power of Attorney documentation.
 The information can be mailed to TransUnion at:

 P.O.
 Box 2000

 Once we receive the letter and supporting documents, we’ll note the individual is deceased on their credit report within five days.
 We will also notify the other two credit reporting agencies.
 When the file has been marked, we will send a letter to the spouse or third party to let them know the request has been processed.

 When you send the notice to TransUnion and include the required information, you can also request a copy of your loved one’s credit report.
 Reviewing their report can help you gather important information about their credit accounts and any outstanding debt.
 If you want credit reports from the other two agencies, you’ll need to request a report individually from each.

 Note the credit accounts in your loved one’s report as you’re reviewing it.
 You can find lender contact information with each account.
 Inform them of their passing and request they mark their files accordingly.
 Be sure to forward the creditors a copy of the death certificate once you receive it as well.
 Joint accounts can usually remain open, but you’ll want to confirm this with the lender.